msainsburydale/NeuralEstimators.jl/docs/src/workflow/advancedusage.md

 ## Storing expensive intermediate objects for data simulation

 Parameters sampled from the prior distribution may be stored in two ways.
-Most simply, they can be stored as a $p \times K$ matrix, where $p$ is the number of parameters in the model and $K$ is the number of parameter vectors sampled from the prior distribution.
-Alternatively, they can be stored in a user-defined struct subtyping [`ParameterConfigurations`](@ref), whose only requirement is a field `θ` that stores the $p \times K$ matrix of parameters.
+Most simply, they can be stored as a $d \times K$ matrix, where $d$ is the number of parameters in the model and $K$ is the number of parameter vectors sampled from the prior distribution.
+Alternatively, they can be stored in a user-defined struct subtyping [`ParameterConfigurations`](@ref), whose only requirement is a field `θ` that stores the $d \times K$ matrix of parameters.
 With this approach, one may store computationally expensive intermediate objects, such as Cholesky factors, for later use when conducting "on-the-fly" simulation, which is discussed below.

 ## On-the-fly and just-in-time simulation